joemdjossou/joemdjossou.github.io/README.md

 Welcome to my personal portfolio website—a showcase of my diverse projects and skills.
 Explore to get a glimpse of my professional journey.

-And this arre just the simple Github markdowns
+And this are just the simple Github markdowns

 Certainly!
 Below are a few common GitHub Markdown examples: